 Agencies shall describe how they are implementing the requirements of FISMA for national security systems.
 When management and internal control oversight of an agency's national security programs and systems are handled differently than non-national security programs, a description of and explanation for the differences is required.
 DoD and the ODNI shall report on compliance with their policies and guidance.
-Note that SP 800-53, Revision 3, was developed jointly by NIST, DoD and the IC through the Joint Task Force Transformation Initiative Interagency Working Group.
+Note that SP 800-53, Revision 3, Recommended Security Controls for Federal Information Systems and Organizations, was developed jointly by NIST, DoD and the IC through the Joint Task Force Transformation Initiative Interagency Working Group.

-The CIO for the ODNI reports on systems processing or storing sensitive compartmentalized information (SCI) across the Intelligence Community and those other systems for which the DNI is the principal accrediting authority.
+The CIO for the ODNI reports on systems processing, storing, or transmitting sensitive compartmentalized information (SCI) across the Intelligence Community and those other systems for which the DNI is the principal accrediting authority.
 Agencies shall follow the Intelligence Community reporting guidance for these systems.
 SCI systems shall only be reported via the Intelligence Community report.
 However, this separate reporting does not alter an agency head's responsibility for overseeing the security of all operations and assets of the agency or component.
 Therefore, copies of separate reporting must also be provided to the agency head for their use.